 The first consideration in sanctions screening is to determine if you have gathered all of the relevant information.
 This often involves collating siloed data across different business or product lines.
 It can also entail ensuring that all relevant information within those systems is included in the population of data for screening.
 In several recent OFAC enforcement actions, the agency noted absence of relevant data from the sanctions screening process.

-- December 2020: BitGo Inc. settled with OFAC for US$98,830 for processing digital currency transactions for customers with IP addresses in numerous sanctioned jurisdictions.
+- December 2020: BitGo Inc settled with OFAC for US$98,830 for processing digital currency transactions for customers with IP addresses in numerous sanctioned jurisdictions.

 After all relevant information is gathered, the quality of the data must also be addressed.
 For example, typing errors, non-standard inputs, blank values and inconsistent structure can all impede effective sanctions screening.

 Sanctions screening can be performed against standing data within an entity or against transactions.
-The most common type of sanctions matching is based on name screening, determining if there is a match between the sanctions list entry and a company’s internal information.
-This is performed, for example, during due diligence on new customers, when due diligence is periodically refreshed, when transactions occur, and during M&A activity.
+The most common type of sanctions matching is based on name screening, determining whether there is a match between the sanctions list entry and a company’s internal information.
+This is performed, for example, during due diligence on new customers, when due diligence is periodically refreshed, when transactions occur and during M&A activity.
 Name screening can generate both false-negative and false-positive matches.

 False positives occur when names of non-sanctioned entities or individuals are incorrectly matched and flagged as sanctioned.
-Sanctions screening can reduce false positives and validate matches by leveraging the many attributes included in sanctions lists for individuals, companies, ships, airplanes and financial institutions.
+Sanctions screening can reduce false positives and validate matches by leveraging the many attributes included in sanctions lists for individuals, companies, ships, aeroplanes and financial institutions.
 Sanctions lists typically contain several different pieces of identifying information, such as aliases, street addresses, dates of birth, nationalities, passport numbers, tax identification numbers, email addresses, corporate registration numbers, aircraft tail numbers, vessel registration identification numbers, website addresses and digital currency addresses.